vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ![Spark Cluster Diagram](./visualisations/cluster-overview.png).

 For the example here, the job computes a netting set NPV for 5000 simulations across 454 future dates for three counterparties each with 2-3 swaps and 1 FxFwd.
 The job completed in ~13.2 minutes with 4 workers and 4.2 minutes with 10 workers (with 1 worker per node).
-This is not a good design as the workers are too big (need more per server).
-I also tried a higher spec cluster using GPU chips (Executors: 3 x p2.8xlarge 32 vCore, 488 GiB memory, EBS only storage, EBS Storage:256 GiB, Driver: 1 x m5.xlarge 4 vCore, 16 GiB memory, EBS only storage EBS Storage:64 GiB) with 4 workers per node ( 8 CPUs per worker) and the job completed in 1 minute.
+After reading more (e.g. https://medium.com/datakaresolutions/key-factors-to-consider-when-optimizing-spark-jobs-72b1a0dc22bf) I realised this is not a good design as the workers are too fat (need to have more per server).
+I then tried a higher spec cluster using GPU chips (Executors: 3 x p2.8xlarge 32 vCore, 488 GiB memory, EBS only storage, EBS Storage:256 GiB, Driver: 1 x m5.xlarge 4 vCore, 16 GiB memory, EBS only storage EBS Storage:64 GiB) with 4 workers per node ( 8 CPUs per worker) and the job completed in 1 minute.

+To speed the job up further I considered using Cython (C-compiled Python) which I believe could provide a further 30%+ improvement by just typing each variable, and more if python-specific routines are optimised.

 ## Creating the input files